Personal Loan Based on Your Needs

 Weaker ₹: Raises inflation concerns, deterring foreign investors

-Sentiment, especially among FIIs, plays a vital role in market direction.
+Sentiment, especially among FIIs, plays an important role in market direction.
 A strong ₹ can boost market confidence, while a falling ₹ might trigger sell-offs in equity markets.

 Rupee depreciated significantly due to global uncertainty.
 Sectors like pharma and IT outperformed due to export gains, while auto and oil stocks declined.